How effective are cholinesterase inhibitors?

 Rivastigmine patches do not have fewer side effects than the rivastigmine capsules overall, but it causes fewer gastrointestinal problems.
 It can cause skin redness and itching:

 - About 13 out of 100 people have skin redness due to the patch.

 - About 10 out of 100 people have itching due to the patch.

 The medications did not cause any serious side effects.
-The data from the trials did not have any information about rare side effects or side effects caused only be long-term use.
+The data from the studies did not have any information about rare side effects or side effects caused only by long-term use.

 It also remains unclear how effective cholinesterase inhibitor therapy is over the long term and how it compares to other drug and non-drug therapy options.

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Cholinesterase inhibitors in Alzheimer's disease: Final report; Commission A05-19A.
 February 07, 2007.
 (IQWiG reports; Volume 17).

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Update search on Report A05-19A (cholinesterase inhibitors in the treatment of Alzheimer's Disease): Rapid Report; Commission A09-03.
 October 12, 2009.
 (IQWiG reports; Volume 67).

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
 Cholinesterase inhibitors in Alzheimer's disease - supplementary commission: rivastigmine patches and galantamine: Final report; Commission A09-05.
 February 03, 2012 (IQWiG reports; Volume 118).

 IQWiG health information is written with the aim of helping